lauraminter/seattle-kids/README.md

-# Changing Seattle Demographics: Kids in Urban Environments
+# Seattle kids: changing demographics and the implications for public schools
 # L. Minter December 2021

 ## Problem Statement